 State of implementation/results

-- Six countries have been established for implementation as well as four regional partners (ASEAN Centre for Biodiversity (ACB), Caribbean Community (CARICOM), Central African Forest Commission (COMIFAC), and The Secretariat of the Pacific Regional Environment Programme (SPREP)), who will be supporting several countries in their respective regions.
-The six countries and four regional partners have also been appointed as Technical and Scientific Cooperation Centres (TSCCs) in the Conference of the Parties (COP) of the Convention on Biological Diversity (CBD) Decision 16/3. www.cbd.int/…
+- Six countries and four regions have been identified for implementation.
+In addition to the implementing countries, four regional partners (the ASEAN Centre for Biodiversity (ACB), the Caribbean Community (CARICOM), the Central African Forest Commission (COMIFAC), and The Secretariat of the Pacific Regional Environment Programme (SPREP)), will be supporting several countries in their respective regions.
+The four regional partners plus two implementing partners in Colombia and South Africa have also been appointed as Technical and Scientific Cooperation Centres (TSCCs) in the Conference of the Parties (COP) of the Convention on Biological Diversity (CBD) Decision 16/3. www.cbd.int/…

-- A tool has been developed to asses initial capacity for monitoring the implementation of National Biodiversity Strategies and Action Plans (NBSAPs) in alignment with the GBF.
-It also supports the identification of stakeholders involved in monitoring systems and indicator development.
-Nine countries/regional implementing partners have already been given access.
+- UNEP-WCMC created a tool to help countries assess their capacity for monitoring National Biodiversity Strategies and Action Plans (NBSAPs) aligned with the GBF.
+It also helps identify key stakeholders involved in monitoring and data development.
+For more details: resources.unep-wcmc.org/…

 - October 2024: The initiative held a side event at CBD COP16, titled “Let's talk monitoring: National strategies to track and inform implementation of the Kunming – Montreal Global Biodiversity Framework”.
 This event brought together countries and regions participating in the project to discuss best practices, gaps, opportunities and lessons learned identified until now.
 For more details: www.cbd.int/…

-- A webinar, titled “Advancing National Biodiversity Monitoring Systems to Support the Implementation of the Kunming – Montreal Global Biodiversity Framework”, was organized in collaboration with the GIZ Implementation project.
+- A webinar, titled “Advancing National Biodiversity Monitoring Systems to Support the Implementation of the Kunming – Montreal Global Biodiversity Framework”, was organised in collaboration with the GIZ Implementation project.
 It provided partners and other CBD Parties with an overview of the monitoring framework and insights into the current landscape of monitoring systems in Colombia, Indonesia and South Africa.
 The webinar was held in July 2025, and achieved the participation of 273 people from 75 countries.
+Access recordings here: www.youtube.com/…

 Latest Update: